acoustic-content-samples/wchtools-cli/README.md

        types/              ( authoring content types )

+### Naming of artifact files for non-default sites

+  The artifact file for the default site is named "default.json".
+The artifact file for the draft version of the default site is named "default_wchdraft.json".
+The names of artifact files for non-default sites are based on the contextRoot property of the site.
+The folders containing a site's page artifact files follow the same naming convention.

 ### Sample Usage and Commands

 #### Pushing sample content from a local file system